Last updated on 2026-05-15

 - Electrical Technician: Responsible for installing, maintaining, and repairing electrical systems and equipment.

-- Electronics Technician: Works on the design, development, and testing of electronic devices and systems.
+- Electronics Technician: Works on electronic devices, troubleshooting and repairing circuits and systems.

-- Field Service Technician: Provides on-site support and troubleshooting for electrical and electronic equipment.
+- Field Service Technician: Provides on-site support and maintenance for electrical and electronic equipment.

-- Technical Support Specialist: Offers assistance and solutions to customers regarding electronic products and systems.
+- Technical Support Specialist: Offers assistance and solutions to customers regarding electrical and electronic products.

-- Quality Control Technician: Ensures that electrical and electronic products meet industry standards and specifications.
+- Quality Control Technician: Ensures that electrical and electronic products meet industry standards and specifications through testing and evaluation.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.